When was the last time you saw something funny or interesting, only to find out later that it was a viral marketing ad?

 As crazy and as pointless as it may seem, the stunt was actually promoting something.
 Not only was it promoting the on-demand video service NowTV, but it was also promoting the release of Jurassic Park on their service.

 The result?
-Lots of free social media attention as well as lots of exposure from national newspapers and press.
+Lots of free social media buzz as well as lots of brand exposure from national newspapers and press.

 One of their most famous unconventional advertising campaigns would have to be their best poster in the world campaign that was set up in Shoreditch, London for one day only.

-The billboard simply displayed the words “probably the best poster in the world” but attached under the billboard was a Carlsberg beer tap that members of the public could use to pour themselves a beer.
+The billboard simply displayed the words “probably the best poster in the world” but attached underneath was a Carlsberg beer tap that members of the public could use to pour themselves a beer.

 As you can imagine, free beer in the middle of London at the start of summer caused a huge commotion with passersby literally queuing up for hours just to get a free pint.